Ailrun/rxan-core/README.md

   periodOf(scheduler)(period, cycles)
   ```
 - Description
-  Function that makes an observerable emits value once per period.
+  Function that makes an observable emits value once per period.
   This emits the current cycle of this period, start from `1`.
-  *This does not emit `1` immediately.
+  **This does not emit `1` immediately.
 This emit it after first period passed.**
   This emit values only when its scheduler schedules.
 - Parameters
     - `scheduler`